Please note: absentjustice.com is a work in progress: last edited in January 2019.

 It is important to advise newcomers to absentjustice.com that various exhibits are linked in the text: for example, Front Page Part One File No/1, Main Evidence File No/3 or Prologue Evidence File 1-A to 1-C. Clicking on these links with your cursor will automatically open a PDF of the exhibit.
 By using this method and following the various file nos discussed in our various pages (see menu bar above) you will be able to verify our story.
 Without those documents, most people would really struggle to believe these appalling events actually happened in a government-endorsed arbitration process.

 My name is Alan Smith.
-My story started in 1987 when I decided my life at sea, where I had spent the previous 20 years, was over.
+My story starts in 1987 when I decided my life at sea, where I had spent the previous 20 years, was over.
 I needed an occupation to see me through to my retirement years and beyond.
 I had always dreamed of running a holiday camp similar to the Butlins Bognor Regis – Wikipedia I had experienced in my boyhood England.

 Other independent business people, similarly affected by poor telecommunications, have joined me on my journey.
 Collectively, we became known as the Casualties of Telecom, or the COT cases.
 All we wanted was for Telecom/Telstra to admit to the issues, fix them and pay compensation for our losses.
 A working phone: is that too much to ask?